axolotl0-0/GEOL0069Assignment4/README.md

 *    **K-means Clustering** - Introductory code for K-Means Clustering
 *   **GMM** - A basic implementation of the Gaussian Mixture Model.
 This serves as an initial guide for understanding the model and applying it to the later data analysis.

-## Image Classification - Sentinel-2 imagery
+## Image Classification - Sentinel-2 Imagery
 We use these unsupervised machine learning methods to apply them to classification tasks focusing specifically on distinguishing between sea ice and leads in Sentinel-2 imagery.
 *   **K-means Clustering Implementation** - Code implements K-means clustering on the Sentinel-2 Bands.
 *   **GMM Implementation** - GMM Implementation on Sentinel 2 data.